SteeltoeOSS/Documentation/api/v4/management/health.md

 ```

 > [!NOTE]
-> It is recommended that you use `AddAllActuators()` instead of adding individual actuators,
+> It is recommended that you use `AddAllActuators()` instead of adding individual actuators;
-> which enables individually turning them on/off at runtime via configuration.
+> this enables individually turning them on/off at runtime via configuration.

 By default, the health status is reflected in the HTTP response status code.
 For example, when a health check fails, the response status code is `503 Service Unavailable`.